MarineRoboticsGroup/SwarmRobot/README.md

 ### Setting up

 All listed components are the main parts of the robot, but other parts are needed for power distribution and connection.
-These include: one or more power banks with the required ports, barrel jack cables, TTL adaptors, wheels, ball caster (for stability), and plates (we custom designed and laser-cut the plates).
+These include: one or more power banks with the required ports, barrel jack cables, USB micro cables, USB-C cablesTTL adaptors, sticky velcro tape, wheels, ball caster (for stability), and plates (we custom designed and laser-cut the plates).
 (Currently incomplete)

 ### Running